AIAPS — Governance

 Public Draft — 2026

-Future revisions may expand or refine the protocol while preserving compatibility where possible.
+Future revisions may expand or refine the protocol while preserving compatibility where practical.